marianacmartins/fruits-game/README.md

-# fruits-game
+# Fruits Game
-Game developed in Java during week 8 of the full-stack programming course
+Game developed in Java during week 8 of the full-stack programming course.